Denali West Rib

 Since its first ascent in 1959, the West Rib has continued to provide beautiful alpine climbing in a spectacular setting.
 Its rich history and moderately technical terrain still attract the best climbers as they hone their skills.
 The first winter and first winter solo ascents were made by climbers who guided for Mountain Trip.

 Mountain Trip has been guiding climbers up technical routes on Denali since the early 1980’s.
 We love this type of climbing!
 The Rib demands that our guides combine their technical skills with their depth of Denali experience to give committed climbers the best chance of climbing a beautiful line on a huge peak.
 It doesn’t get much better than that!
-If you have solid technical climbing skills and are interested in putting them to use on a big, serious climb on a big, serious mountain – give us a call to discuss this option.
+If you have solid technical climbing skills and are interested in putting them to use on a big, serious climb on a big, serious mountain, get in touch!

 As we mentioned, there are generally two ways to attempt the Rib.
-One is to hike out of base camp with all your kit and climb the route expedition style, ferrying loads between camps, while you acclimatize on the route.
-Another style involves ascending the West Buttress route to gain acclimatization and to perhaps put a cache in at the high camp on the Rib.
-The team then descends back to the North East Fork of the Kahiltna at about 7,800 feet to access the West Rib and climb it in alpine style.
+One is to hike out of Base Camp with all your kit and climb the route expedition style, ferrying loads between camps, while you acclimatize on the route.
+Another style involves ascending the West Buttress route to gain acclimatization and to perhaps put a cache in at High Camp on the Rib.
+The team then descends back to the NE Fork of the Kahiltna at about 7,800 feet to access the West Rib and climb it in alpine-style.
 As briefly discussed above, there are pros and cons to each method, and conditions of the route may ultimately dictate which style we pursue.
 The itinerary below reflects an alpine style attempt.

 Day 1: TEAM MEETING IN ANCHORAGE.
 Your trip fee includes two nights lodging before the expedition at the Lakefront Anchorage (formerly the Millennium Alaska Hotel), which is very comfortable and conveniently located.
-We will meet at 10am on your Team Meeting date for an orientation from the guides and a comprehensive equipment check.
-If you need to pick up any last minute items, we will provide transportation within Anchorage to do so.
+We will meet at 10 a.m. on your Team Meeting date for an orientation from the guides and a comprehensive equipment check.
+If you need to pick up any last-minute items, we’ll provide transportation within Anchorage to do so.

 Day 2: DRIVE TO TALKEETNA AND FLY TO THE GLACIER.
-We will pick you up early in the morning for the 2 hour drive to Talkeetna, where we will check in with the NPS and attend their orientation provided to all Denali climbers.
+We’ll pick you up early in the morning for the two-hour drive to Talkeetna, where we’ll check in with the NPS and attend their orientation provided to all Denali climbers.
 After that, we’ll head over to our friends at Talkeetna Air Taxi and finalize our preparations for the flight into Base Camp.
-Base Camp is located at 7,200 ft on the Southeast Fork of the Kahiltna Glacier and weather permitting, we’ll sleep on the glacier this night!
+Base Camp is located at 7,200′ on the SE Fork of the Kahiltna Glacier, and weather permitting, we’ll sleep on the glacier this night!

 Day 3: MOVE TO CAMP 1.
-Pack up camp and move to Camp 1 at 7,800 ft (2380 m).
-This is a 5 mile hike with little elevation gain.
+Pack up camp and move to Camp 1 at 7,800′.
+This is a 5-mile hike with little elevation gain.
 There can be significant crevasse hazard on the lower glacier, and we might depart in the early hours of morning, well before the sun hits the trail.

 Day 5: MOVE TO CAMP 2.
-After caching our technical climbing gear and some food for our push up the route, we’ll pack up camp and move to Camp 2 at 11,200 ft (3413 m).
+After caching our technical climbing gear and some food for our push up the route, we’ll pack up camp and move to Camp 2 at 11,200′.

-Day 6: BACK CARRY DAY.
-Back-carry kit from the cache at 10,000 ft and return to sleep at Camp 2.
+Day 6: BACK-CARRY DAY.
+Back-carry kit from the cache at 10,000′ and return to sleep at Camp 2.

-Day 9: BACK CARRY DAY.
-Back-carry gear from the cache above Windy Corner and sleep at Camp 3 on the Buttress.
+Day 9: BACK-CARRY DAY.
+Back-carry gear from the cache above Windy Corner and sleep at Camp 3 on the West Buttress.

 Day 10: CACHE ON THE WEST RIB ROUTE.
-Carry supplies to cache at 16,400 ft (5000 m) on the West Rib and return to Camp 3 to sleep.
+Carry supplies to cache at 16,400′ on the West Rib and return to Camp 3 to sleep.

 Day 11: DESCEND TO THE NE FORK OF THE KAHILTNA.
-Move down to the cache site at 7,800 ft, at the entrance to the NE Fork of the Kahiltna.
+Move down to the cache site at 7,800′ at the entrance to the NE Fork of the Kahiltna.

 Day 13: FIX THE CHICKEN COULOIR.
 Fix lines up the Chicken Couloir.
 The terrain here can be ice or snow, depending on the year.
 Expect to climb up to 60 degrees as we affix ropes to facilitate moving up the couloir the following day.

 Day 14: MOVE CAMP UP ONTO THE RIB PROPER.
 Move up to Ice Dome camp.
-We’ll climb the entire 1,200 ft couloir, using a mix of fixed lines, belayed pitches and simul-climbing.
+We’ll climb the entire 1,200′ couloir, using a mix of fixed lines, belayed pitches, and simul-climbing.
 This is the “real deal,” with steep ice and snow, exposure and a dramatic setting for some great climbing!

 Day 15: CLIMB HIGHER UP THE RIB.
 Continue climbing snow as we make our way up the Rib!

 Day 16: KEEP ON CLIMBING UP THE RIB!
-Keep climbing up the Rib to reunite with the cache we left at High Camp at 16,400 ft (5000 m).
+Keep climbing up the Rib to reunite with the cache we left at High Camp at 16,400′.

-Day 18: SUMMIT DAY!!
+Day 18: SUMMIT DAY!!!
 Summit day is long, physical, and mentally challenging.
 The climbing is mostly on snow, although we’ll probably climb through a couple of rocky sections as well.
-The steepest section is the last bit before we top out near the ”Football Field,” at about 19,400 ft.
+The steepest section is the last bit before we top out near the ”Football Field,” at about 19,400′.
 The descent can take as long as the ascent, as we must move deliberately through exposed sections, which can make for somewhat slow going.
 Plan on 12-20 hours of climbing up and down.

 Expectations